schollz/gojot/docs/source/about.rst

 Acknowledgements
 -----------------

-*sdees* was written by `schollz`_.
+*jot* was written by `schollz`_.
 There are number of third-party code snippets and imports (see source for attribution and License information for each), and I am very grateful to these authors for their code:
 `mholt`_, `jbenet`_, and `aryann`_.